-The safest way to buy a third party ticket is through the Secure Ticket Exchange Program (STEP) or directly from someone you know.
-A note that as of 2022 Burners can now use STEP to sell tickets directly to another burner which is a great way to securely buy and sell tickets with someone you do not know.
+The safest way to buy a third party ticket is to sign up to purchase tickets through the Secure Ticket Exchange Program (STEP).
+Another great option is to buy them directly from someone you know.
+Burners can now use the peer-to-peer STEP option to sell tickets directly to another burner which is a great way to securely buy and sell tickets with someone you don't personally know.

 If you find a ticket for sale by an unknown third party, the best first step to take is to ask for their order confirmation number.
 Sharing this number will in no way compromise the seller's order and will allow you to check and make sure it is not listed as a ticket number that has been canceled or voided on our Voided Tickets & Vehicle Passes List.
 Please note that just because an order number or ticket number does not appear on this list does not guarantee its authenticity & validity.